Renal Artery Stenosis.

 - Increased high blood pressure despite medications designed to lower it.

 There are things that one can do to help improve their situation after having been diagnosed with Renal Artery Stenosis.
 Things such as:

 - And not using any tobacco or nicotine products,

 Individuals may benefit by taking a variety of different medications, including ACE inhibitors, Diuretics, Beta Blockers, and/or Calcium blockers, as well as possibly undergoing renal angioplasty and stenting or actually having a renal artery bypass surgery performed.

 “Which brings us to an important point that we think we ought to mention.”

 Trying to “prep” you for what it might be like to apply for a life insurance policy after you have been diagnosed with Renal Artery Stenosis… that’s it!
-Which brings us to our next topic which is…
+This brings us to our next topic, which is…

 What kind of information will the insurance companies ask me or be interested in?